Skip to main content

 const total_orders_delivered_count = ref('ecommerce_orders', 'delivered_orders_count')

-// This function is refactored to take a variable
+// This function is refactored to take in more parameters

 Func get_order_pie(metric: FieldRef, country: String) {